Dr. Baravarian explains how the Ghost Non-Metal Bunionectomy® is revolutionizing bunion surgery

 Recent statistics show that 81% of people experience foot pain.
-One common cause of this pain is bunions (hallux valgus). a deformity of your big toe joint.
+One common cause of this pain is a bunion, a deformity of your big toe joint.
 But another source of pain is often the metal screws and plates used in surgery for decades.
 So I decided to do something about it.

 For over 25 years, I have been refining bunion surgery.
-And now I’ve developed three proprietary bunion surgery techniques that enables me to remove all metal from bunion surgery, for most patients, no matter how severe their bunion is.
+And I’ve now developed three proprietary bunion surgery techniques removes all metal from bunion surgery, for most patients, no matter how severe their bunion is.

-My name is Bob Bavarian.
-I am not your typical podiatrist.
-I am a Board-Certified Podiatric Foot and Ankle Specialist [ABFAS® Board Certified in Foot Surgery and Reconstructive Rearfoot/Ankle Surgery (RRA)], and I am one of the few foot and ankle surgeons to hold both foot and reconstructive rearfoot and ankle certifications as a Fellow of the American College of Foot and Ankle Surgeons.
+I am one of the few foot and ankle surgeons to hold both foot and reconstructive rearfoot and ankle certifications as a Fellow of the American College of Foot and Ankle Surgeons.
+I am also fellowship-trained post my residency in reconstructive foot and ankle surgery.

 Why the name “ghost bunion”?